-Title 4, Chapter 18 of the Board of Regents' Handbook directs the Chancellor to establish procedures and guidelines to comply with the requirements of the Silver State Opportunity Grant Program created by Senate Bill 227 (Chapter 387, Statutes of Nevada 2015) and codified under Chapter 396 of Nevada Revised Statutes.
+Title 4, Chapter 18 of the Board of Regents' Handbook directs the Chancellor to establish procedures and guidelines to comply with the requirements of the Silver State Opportunity Grant Program codified under Chapter 396 of Nevada Revised Statutes.

 - 1. Eligible Institutions.
 Eligible institutions include each NSHE community college and state college that shall award grants under the SSOG Program according to procedures established herein. - 2.
 Apportionment of Funds between Eligible Institutions. - a.
 State funding for the SSOG program will be allocated to each community college and state college annually, and shall be based on the proportion of cost for fully funding all eligible students during the prior year.
 Institutional allocations shall be reviewed and approved by the Chancellor. - b.
-Institutions shall not award funds exceeding the amount allocated pursuant to this section. - c.
-Dollars that are in jeopardy of not being awarded and disbursed at the institution where originally allocated shall be divided among the remaining eligible institutions based on the proportion of cost for unawarded SSOG eligible students.

-3. Eligibility Requirements.

-- a.
-To be eligible for the SSOG Program, a student must: - Enroll in at least 15 credit hours each semester of award at a community college or state college; - ii.
+Institutions shall not award funds exceeding the amount allocated pursuant to this Section. - c.
+Dollars that are in jeopardy of not being awarded and disbursed at the institution where originally allocated shall be divided among the remaining eligible institutions based on the proportion of cost for unawarded SSOG eligible students. - 3.
+Eligibility Requirements. - a.
+To be eligible for the SSOG Program, a student must: - i.
+Except as otherwise provided, enroll in at least 12 credit hours each semester of award at a community college or state college; - ii.
 Be enrolled in a program of study leading to an undergraduate degree or certificate; - iii.
 Be placed into college-level English and mathematics courses in accordance with Title 4, Chapter 16, Section 1; - iv.
 Be classified as a resident in accordance with Title 4, Chapter 15; - v.
 Complete the Free Application for Federal Student Aid (FAFSA); and - vi.
 Meet institutional Title IV financial aid satisfactory academic progress requirements. - b.
+A student who enrolls in fewer than 12 credit hours to complete their program of study in their final semester prior to graduation is eligible to be funded at a lower enrollment level contingent upon available funding. - c.
 A student who loses eligibility for SSOG may reinstate during a subsequent semester by regaining financial aid satisfactory academic progress.
-Subject to available funds, this student would be eligible to receive SSOG in future semesters, provided all eligibility requirements for the program are met. - c.
+Subject to available funds, this student would be eligible to receive SSOG in future semesters, provided all eligibility requirements for the program are met. - d.
 Each institution shall utilize its existing federal Title IV satisfactory academic progress appeals process to allow SSOG recipients who are not making satisfactory academic progress to appeal their status.
 A student who is approved through the institutional appeals process to receive Title IV aid may also receive SSOG during the semester for which an appeal is approved, providing the eligibility requirements set forth under this Section are met.
 Although students with Deferred Action for Childhood Arrivals (DACA) status do not qualify to receive Title IV aid, such students who are not making satisfactory academic progress may appeal their status under an institutional appeals process for the purpose of the SSOG award.